Internship Abroad Programme

 During October we usually inform about the Internship Abroad programme with an information meeting.

-On Canvas "International opportunities at NHH" you can find the presentation and the video of the last information meeting.
+On Canvas "International opportunities at NHH" you can find the presentation.

 FINDING YOUR INTERNSHIP